MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/troubleshooting.rst

 - Run `which -all pathdef.m`.
 Ensure it's located in `C:\Program Files\MATLAB\R2023b\toolbox\local\pathdef.m`.
 - Run `which -all matlabrc.m`.
 Ensure it's located in `C:\Program Files\MATLAB\R2023b\toolbox\local\matlabrc.m`.

-If these solutions do not resolve the issue, please reach out for further assistance or schedule a Zoom call for additional troubleshooting.